ten0s/srsa/exercises/java/StringHuffmanTrieFromDump.md

 question_text: >-
   Recover Huffman trie from a given dump.<br>
-  Read a single character to learn which type of node comes next: if it's '1' then read the next character and create a leaf; if it's '0' then create an internal node and recursively build its left and right subtress.<br>
+  Read a single character to learn which type of node comes next: if it's '1' then read the next character and create a leaf; if it's '0' then create an internal node and recursively build its left and right subtree.<br>
   For example, trieFromDump("01a01b01r01c1d") should produce the trie below.
   <table border="1">
     <tr>